zatkiller/http-1.1-server/README.md

 During the initial benchmarking with the Reactor Pattern, the HTTP server could support the 10k concurrent client connections but could not support the 100k requests/s throughput requirement, only achieving 40-50k requets/s.
 This is likely due to the server running the request handlers synchronously and as a result, computational heavy requests slow down the total throughput of the server.

 To increase the throughput of the server, I decided to switch to a Proactor pattern that is essentially an asynchronous variant of the Reactor pattern.
 It is also adopted by Boost Asio.
-It dispatches request handlers asynchronously to a worker thread without blocking the event loop, increasing the throughput of the HTTP server.
+It dispatches request handlers asynchronously on a worker thread without blocking the event loop, increasing the throughput of the HTTP server.
 With the Proactor Pattern, the HTTP server was able to support > 100k requests per second.

 ### References: